codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-ios-issues.md

-### Mac M1 issues
+### Mac M2 issues

 ###### Builds not starting

-Builds not starting at all even though the team has access to `mac_mini_m1` instance.
+Builds not starting at all even though the team has access to the `mac_mini_m2` instance.

 **Solution**:
-This error occurs on M1 machines when the `xcode` property is not set to version 13.x.
-Please configure your workflow to use Xcode version 13 or above.
+This error occurs on M2 machines when the `xcode` property is set to a version that is not supported.
+Please configure your workflow to use Xcode version 15 or above.

 ###### Builds failing intermittently